Design Technology Teacher

 ✨Tip Number 1

 Familiarise yourself with the latest trends and technologies in Design & Technology.
-Being able to discuss current innovations or teaching methods during your interview can really set you apart from other candidates.
+Being able to discuss current innovations or teaching methods during your interview can demonstrate your passion and commitment to the subject.

 ✨Tip Number 2